ClearcodeHQ/pypt/CONTRIBUTING.rst

 --------------------------

 #.
 Use a clear and descriptive title for the proposal
 #.
-Provide as detailed desription as possible
+Provide as detailed description as possible
     * Use case is great to have
 #.
 There'll be a bit of discussion for the feature.
-Don't worry, there's nothign wrong with that approach.
-If it is to be accepted, we'd like to support it, so we need to understand it thoroughly.
+Don't worry, if it is to be accepted, we'd like to support it, so we need to understand it thoroughly.

 Pull requests